MENU

 • review the terms of reference for each award well in advance of applications opening.
 Determine which awards you might be eligible for and review the application requirements.
 Christmas break is not too soon for this step.

 • where a letter of recommendation from a referee will be required, be sure to notify your referee well in advance.
-They will have to submit into the system, so once applications open, student need to fill in their application, and then the referee will be notified to upload their letter.
+They will submit their reference in the system, so once applications open, students need to fill in their application, and then the referee will be notified to upload their letter.
 Do not expect your referee to respond to an email request that arrives 24 hrs before deadline.
 The more notice they have for this, the better.
-You can alert them to the request before applications open to ensure they have time to draft a nice letter for you.
+You can alert them to the request before applications open to ensure they have time to draft a letter.

 • Ensure you click all the buttons you need to click and review your application after you think you are done.
 There are sometimes failures in the system that result in an incomplete application or a missed deadline.
 Contact your GPA before the application deadline if you are not confident that your application is complete.